Pterostylis calceolus: Taxonomy and naming

 Pterostylis calceolus was first formally described in 1989 by Mark Clements from a specimen collected in Bungonia Gorge and the description was published in Australian Orchid Research.
 The specific epithet (calceolus) refers to the outline of the labellum which resembles a slipper or shoe of the type worn in the middle-ages.

 Distribution and habitat

-The Bungonia rustyhood is only known from the Bungonia district where it grows in forest and woodland.
+Bungonia rustyhood is only known from the Bungonia district where it grows in forest and woodland.